stablekernel/aqueduct/source/docs/http/request_sink.md

 }
 ```

 All of the properties of a `RequestSink` should be initialized in its constructor.
-This allows the next phase of initialization - setting up routes - to inject these resources into controllers.
+This allows the next phase of initialization - setting up routes - to inject these services into controllers.
 For example, a typical `RequestSink` will have some property that holds a database connection; this property should be initialized in the constructor.

 A constructor should never call asynchronous functions.
-Some resources require asynchronous initialization - e.g., a database connection has to connect to a database - but those must be fully initialized later.
-(See a later section on Lazy Resources.)
+Some services require asynchronous initialization - e.g., a database connection has to connect to a database - but those must be fully initialized later.
+(See a later section on Lazy Services.)

 ### Setting up Routes in setupRouter

 Once a `RequestSink` is instantiated, its `setupRouter` method is invoked.
 This method takes a `Router` that you must configure with all of the routes your application will respond to.
 (See [Routing](routing.md) for more details.)

 When setting up routes, you will create many instances of `RequestController`.
-Any resources these controllers need should be injected in their constructor.
+Any services these controllers need should be injected in their constructor.
 For example, `Authorizer`s need an instance of `AuthServer` to validate a request.
 The following code is an example of this:

 ```dart
 class MySink extends RequestSink {